1iveowl/plugin.label.markdown/README.md

 *Please star this project if you find it useful.
 Thank you!*

-## Why this plugin
+## Why This Project?
-Wouldn't it be cool if the Xamarin Label control supported [Markdown](https://en.wikipedia.org/wiki/Markdown)?
+MAUI have can represent formatted text using `Label` with `Span`.
+Unfortunately, representing formatted text requires writing a lot of XAML and makes changes and updates difficult to implement.

+It gets even more difficult when considering the creation of multi-language applications where the same text need to be represented in different languages, requiring different formatting and with text stored as strings in resource files.
+By using Markdown, this task of managing text in multi-language apps become much easier to develop and maintain.

-And how cool would it be if it was possible to include bindable properties inside a Markdown text like this:
+As a bonus the `MarkdownLabel`control also introduce bindable properties inside Markdown text, can can be written like this:

 > `There are {{1}} apples in the basket.`

 Where `{{1}}` represent a variable place-holder for the value of a bindable property.

-Well, these are all scenarios introduced by this very light weigth plugin which extends the existing Xamarin Forms Label control.

-I hope others will find it useful too.
+### Limitations

+The `MarkdownLabel` control inherits the `Label` MAUI control and uses `FormattedString`and the `Span` controls to represent Markdown as blocks.
+This approach makes the the `MarkdownLabel`control light-weight and fast and able to support [Basic Syntax](https://www.markdownguide.org/basic-syntax), and also most [Extended Syntax](https://www.markdownguide.org/extended-syntax/), but not all.
+For instance, Tables are not support by the control, as there is no support for grids or borders etc. in `FormattedString`.
+Nor are images supported.

 ## Platforms supported

-The plugin works on all platforms supported by Xamarin Forms and .NET Standard 2.0.
+The plugin works on all platforms supported by .NET MAUI.

 ## Features:

-Markdown supported:
+#### Markdown supported:

-- Headers - H1, H2 and H3
+- Headers
 - Bold
 - Italic
 - Bold-Italic
 - Hyperlinks
+- Lists (ordered and unordered)
+- Emoji's
+- Blockquotes (but not nested)
-- Basic emoji's
+- High-lights (mark)

-_Note_: The emoji's supported depend on the font used as far as I can tell.
+_Note_: The emoji's supported depend on the font used.
 [Emoji Cheat Sheet](https://gist.github.com/roachhd/1f029bd4b50b8a524f3c)

-Other features:
+#### Other features:

+- Styling
 - Bindable Property place-holders (variables in the Markdown text).
-- Header styling.
-- An extra line is added by default being between paragraphs.
+- ~~An extra line is added by default being between paragraphs.
 To disable `IsParagraphSpacing="false"`.
-Default: true.
+Default: true.~~
-- Option for adding an extra line after headers.
+- ~~Option for adding an extra line after headers.
 To enable: `IsParagraphSpacing="true"`.
-Default: false.
+Default: false.~~

 ## XAML Sample
 The easied way to introduce the features introduced by this plugin is by looking at a simple example: